RenaissanceMan06/Marital_Infidelity/index.md

 for my model were years married, religiousness, and happiness rating.
 Both in training and testing, the model did not perform well with the predictors chosen from the correlation matrix.

-You can use the [editor on GitHub](https://github.com/RenaissanceMan06/Marital_Infidelity/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes